BrandonAG/authentication_microservice/README.md

 ## Starting the Service

-Run the following command to start the service, and send HTTP requests to it via <server_address>/login.
+Run the following command to start the service.

 ```
 npm start
 ```

+## Sending Login POST Requests

-Clients sending POST reqeusts must include the following JSON in the request body.
+Clients sending POST reqeusts must include the following JSON in the request body to <the_server_address>/login.

 ```
 {
-    'username': '<some_username>',
+    'username': 'some_username',
-    'password': '<some_password>'
+    'password': 'some_password'
 }
 ```